Shresth72/microservices_architecture_and_deployment/project-documentation/continuous_deployment.md

 **Next For Production Environment**
 -
 - Go to AWS for setting up QA env
-- Identidy Access Management Dashboard
+- Identify Access Management Dashboard
 - Users -> Add User
 - Set Access Key for Id and Secret Key
 - Go to Attach existing policies directly
 - Set AdministrationAccess-AWSElasticBeanstalk
 - Create User

-**Set Elastic Beanstalk Access For Github Actions**
+**Set Elastic Beanstalk Access For GitHub Actions**
 -
 - Set Repository Actions Secrets -> AWS_ACCESS_KEY_ID && AWS_SECRET_ACCESS_KEY
 - Create Application in ElasticBeanstalk
 - Choose Sample Application and Create Application

-- Create a new NodeJs action workflow in Github Actions
+- Create a new Node.js action workflow in GitHub Actions
 - Set env vars and continuous deployment with AWS

 - Workflow will upload zip on its own, when a new commit or merge is done.

 - Now, setup a new web server environment on Elastic Beanstalk

--
+**This setup ensures, on each Pull Request we first run all the unit tests and e2e tests**

+**Deploy it on QA environment, for manual testing**

+**Then deploy on command using _workflow-dispatch_ to Production environment.**